-The Original full text book, 316 pages, is free for download and distribution with proper attribution under commons.
+EDITORS NOTE: The Original full textbook “The Jesuit Order as a Synagogue of Jews“, (316 pages) is free for download and distribution with proper attribution under commons.

 As an editorial note from VT, the read itself is a useful dialog on historical studies of the Jesuits and the Inquisition.
 I have known some of the source authors for years.
 Gail Evans, now deceased and missed dearly, was our resident expert on this subject.

 There are Q and A comment boards at the original site with some value for those with scholarly interest.
 Suffice it to say, there is controversy.
-The idea of Jewish origins of the Jesuit order and of the assertion that same maintained a contiguous agenda for centuries is well supported.
+The idea of Jewish origins of the Jesuit order and of the assertion that the same maintained a contiguous agenda for centuries is well supported.

-Consider the full download, it is a good read:
+Consider the full download, it is a good read.

 The Jesuit Order as a Synagogue of Jews: Jesuits of Jewish Ancestry and Purity-of-Blood Laws in the Early Society of Jesus